szf2020/esp32s3-for-usb-ticket-printer/README.md

 ![IMG-20260111-WA0007](https://github.com/user-attachments/assets/139dea82-fcfe-4b6b-8dba-15d83fa999a2)

+I also tested the printing on an Epson TM-T20II USB printer.
+It printed very well as well.

 ## Specific application:

 For years I have developed printing systems over the Internet, but this always required the use of microcontrollers that printed over serial/RS232 ports.
 Now, I will be able to use USB printers, which are more modern and accessible.